robbwdoering/bellum.ai/meaningEngineReference.md

 ## Conditionals
 A conditional is an object that tells the engine to run a specific function with specific inputs, which always returns "true" (this rule applies) or "false" (this rule does not apply).
 When exactly the conditional is called depends on the type of the effect; for example, conditionals for Roster Rules are only checked at the start of the game, but rules on shooting are often evaluated at the start of every shooting phase.

 All conditional JSON objects are descendants of the overall effect's JSON object, and restricted to the "cond" field of the meaning object.
 That said, they can also be chained [recursively](https://en.wikipedia.org/wiki/Recursion) using the conditional types "AND", "OR", "NOT", and "XOR".
-This is so that one effect can have a complex set of multiple conditionals, like "if an ork AND an infantry AND can NOT fly".
+This is so that one effect can have a complex set of multiple conditionals, like "if this unit is an ork AND an infantry AND can NOT fly".

 This is the basic layout of a conditional:
 ```js